 - The need for new homes based on vacancy rate

 - The affordability of the median home value

 - The population growth

-Include this data with a narrative describing the amenities of the target area and include this narrative with title labeled -Real Estate Development Market Analysis.
+Include this data with a narrative describing the amenities of the target area.
+Label this narrative as Real Estate Development Market Analysis.

-Section 4: Planning
+SECTION 4: PLANNING